stevensona/shader-toy/README.md

 ## Known Issues

 * Performance at the moment is not great for certain shaders, and the cause is under investigation.
-* Errors are not reported.
-Because of this, it can be impossible to find out why your shader is not working.

 ## Todo